zacjszewczyk/swig/README.md

 s = Server()
 ```

 This creates a new instance of the web server, `s`, using the default configuration values described above.
-As I described earlier, this creates a private IPv4 web server available to the local machine only, served over port 8000, that supports only the *GET* HTTP method for a single endpoint: `/`.
+As I described earlier, this creates a private IPv4 web server available to the local machine only, served over port 8000, that supports the *HEAD* and *GET* HTTP methods for a single endpoint: `/`.
 Opening [http://localhost:8000](http://localhost:8000) in your browser will display a simple "Hello, world!" message.
 GET requests for all other endpoints will receive a `404: Not Found` response and return the contents of a basic 404 page, while using any other HTTP method will cause the server to send a `405: Not Allowed` response and return the contents of a basic 405 page.

 ```
 s = Server(ip="::", port=8080, methods={"GET", "POST"}, background=True, threads=32)
 ```

 This creates a public IPv6 web server available to the entire local area network, served over port 8080, that can handle multiple simultaneous connections using up to thirty-two threads.
-It supports both GET and POST HTTP methods.
+It supports both GET and POST HTTP methods, but not the default HEAD.
 In this case, opening the IPv6 version of localhost at port 8080--[http://[::]:8080](http://[::]:8000) or [http://[::1]:8080](http://[::1]:8000)--in your browser will display that simple "Hello, world!" message.
 Replace `[::]` or `[::1]` with the IPv6 address of your server to view these pages on any other device in the network.

 ### Registering Endpoints